-- Provision of improved advice to regulatory bodies such as the Food Safety authorities/agencies to allow for better protection of human health.
+- Provision of improved advice to regulatory bodies such as the Food Safety authorities/agencies to allow for better protection of human health

 The workshop attracted 47 participants from a range of disciplines.
-In addition to delegates from Scotland, England, N. Ireland and the Isle of Man, participants from the Republic of Ireland, USA, Norway and New Zealand also attended.
+In addition to delegates from Scotland, England, Northern Ireland and the Isle of Man, participants from the Republic of Ireland, USA, Norway and New Zealand also attended.

 This is thought to be the first workshop of its kind in the UK, bringing together environmental scientists, medical scientists, monitoring organisations, regulators, industry bodies and practitioners in a single forum for meaningful discussions.